Politics of Minnesota: U.S. House of Representatives

-Gallery of members of the U.S. Senate

-Gallery of members of the U.S. House of Representatives

-Minnesota is part of the United States District Court for the District of Minnesota in the federal judiciary.
-The district's cases are appealed to the St.Louis-based United States Court of Appeals for the Eighth Circuit.

-Historical figures of note
+Historical figures

 John Pillsbury

 John S. Pillsbury (July 29, 1828 – October 18, 1901) served as the 8th Governor of Minnesota from January 7, 1876, to January 10, 1882.
 Pillsbury was a noted philanthropist and often anonymously donated funds to causes he favored.
 In particular, he helped the University of Minnesota recover from debt in its early years, and later served as a regent.
 Since then, he has become known as "The Father of the University".
 Pillsbury Hall at the University of Minnesota is named in his honor.
 He tried his hand at several different types of businesses, including hardware, real estate and lumber, though his greatest success came when he founded C.A.
 Pillsbury and Company along with his family (it is named for his nephew, Charles Alfred Pillsbury).

 Frank Kellogg

 Frank B. Kellogg (December 22, 1856 – December 21, 1937) was elected as a Republican to the United States Senate from Minnesota in 1916 and served from March 4, 1917, to March 3, 1923.
 He was a delegate to the Fifth International Conference of American States at Santiago, Chile in 1923, and served as Ambassador Extraordinary and Plenipotentiary to the United Kingdom from 1923 to 1925.
 He was United States Secretary of State in the Cabinet of President Calvin Coolidge 1925–1929.
 In 1928, he was awarded the Freedom of the City in Dublin, Ireland and in 1929 the government of France made him a member of the Legion of Honor.
 As Secretary of State, he coauthored the Kellogg-Briand Pact, signed in 1928.
-Proposed by its other namesake, French foreign minister Aristide Briand, the treaty intended to provide for "the renunciation of war as an instrument of national policy."
+Proposed by its other namesake, French foreign minister Aristide Briand, the treaty intended to provide for "the renunciation of war as an instrument of national policy".
 He was awarded the 1929 Nobel Peace Prize in recognition.
 He was associate judge of the Permanent Court of International Justice from 1930 to 1935.